afirstenberg/blog/search-tool/README.md

 hides the differences between the two, and how you can easily format the results using the Lang Chain Extension Language.

-## The beginning.
-And the problem.
+## The beginning... and the BIG problem.

 As you may remember, Gemini can be accessed on two different platforms, AI Studio and Vertex AI, with several different auth